FreespiritD/sdroxide/docs/USER_MANUAL.md

 memory or transmitting all stop the scan where it is — as on any scanner, and so that the radio is not fighting you for the VFO.

-The **SCAN** chip in the System module lights while a scan is running, in cyan while it is sweeping and green while it is stopped on something, so you can close the window and still see what it is doing.
+The **SCAN** button in the System module lights while a scan is running, in cyan while it is sweeping and green while it is stopped on something, so you can close the window and still see what it is doing.
 Settings are remembered in `scanner.json`.